kiranharidas187/documents/src/docusaurus/docs/joining-a-session.md

 * If the host asks you to select a room, select the room from the dropdown menu and select **Join Room**.

-:::tip
+>:::tip
-* The breakout room opens up in a new tab.
+>* The breakout room opens up in a new tab.
 You can switch between the two meeting tabs.
-* To leave the Breakout Room, close the Breakout Room tab.
+>* To leave the Breakout Room, close the Breakout Room tab.

-:::note
-To learn more, see [BigBlueButton Help](https://docs.bigbluebutton.org/support/getting-help.html).

 ## Best Practices

--   Unmute your [meeting](#setting-up-bigbluebutton-meeting) only when necessary.
+-   Unmute your [microphone](#setting-up-bigbluebutton-meeting) only when necessary.

 -   Maintain a neat background and attire before your turn on your [background](#setting-up-bigbluebutton-meeting).